 When you restart a node or deploy an application, the appropriate volumes (defined in the Topology Modeler > Properties tab) are attached.
 For example, if Node 1 has Volumes V1 and V2, and Node 2 has volumes V3 and V4, then on restart, the same volume combination (number of volumes, size, and type) are attached to the nodes.

 Configurable Volume Attributes

-Cloud-specific details for Volume attributes.
+The following table describes cloud-specific details for Volume attributes.